ehabhussein/AutoGadgetFS/INSTALLrabbitMQ.md

-4)a) goto Exchange > click on agfs > click on Bindings > to Queue set it to todevice , routingkey set to todev > click Bind 4)b) goto Exchange > click on agfs > click on Bindings > to Queue set it to tohost , routingkey set to tohst > click Bind
+4)a) goto Exchange > click on agfs > click on Bindings > to Queue set it to todevice , routingkey set to todev > click Bind 4)b) goto Exchange > click on agfs > click on Bindings > to Queue set it to tohost , routingkey set to tohst > click Bind 4)c) goto Exchange > click on agfs > click on Bindings > to Queue set it to tonull , routingkey set to tonull > click Bind Done

-Done
 </pre>